linux-system-roles/network/README.md

 ### Configure over the Network

 Ansible usually works via the network, for example via SSH.
 This role doesn't answer how to bootstrap networking configuration.
+One option may be [ansible-pull](https://docs.ansible.com/ansible/playbooks_intro.html#ansible-pull).
-You may use ansible-pull, or initially auto-configure the host via kickstart or other means so that the host is connected to a management LAN or VLAN.
+Another to initially auto-configure the host during installation (ISO based, kickstart, etc.), so that the host is connected to a management LAN or VLAN.
 It strongly depends on your environment.

 - For initscripts provider, deploying a profile merely means to create the ifcfg files.
 Nothing happening automatically until the play issues `ifup` or `ifdown`